-Where a serious breach of our behaviour policy, such as physical violence, verbal abuse, failure to follow instructions or bullying, occurs the following sanctions will be considered.
+Where a serious breach of our behaviour policy such as physical violence, verbal abuse, failure to follow instructions, or bullying, occurs, the matter will be referred to the Headteacher or Deputy Headteacher.
+The following sanctions will be considered:

 - Separation from other pupils during lessons - Working in another classroom - Working in isolation outside the classroom during lessons - Loss of playtime.
 The pupil will still have a fresh air and exercise break but this will not be free play with the other pupils. - An internal exclusion.
 The pupil will work in isolation for a fixed period of time, usually one day.
 An internal exclusion also includes the loss of playtime.
 If a parent keeps a child off school on the day set aside for an internal exclusion, or removes the pupil from school during the day, the remainder of the allocated sanction will have to take place on the pupils return.